Pass Your Driving Test - Learn To Drive

 Practical Driving Test Preparation

-Traditionally, you will have a driving lesson an hour or two before taking your practical test.
+Traditionally, you will have a driving lesson with your instructor an hour or two before taking your practical test.
 This is always a good idea, as it gives you a chance to settle into the car and run through any points you are concerned about.

 Like when taking any exam, arrive at the test center in plenty of time, at least ten minutes before your appointment time.
 You may have to wait to park and you may need to use the toilet.
 You may also need time to relax and mentally prepare yourself for the exam ahead.
 A calm attitude is much more likely to get a positive result than a rushed one.